There are tons of different apps for freelancers out there, so it can be hard to separate the good ones from the bad ones.

 What’s so great about QuickBooks is you can also see your invoice’s status at any time.
 This means you can track whether an invoice has been viewed, unopen, is paid, or overdue.

-Last but not least is a prevalent invoicing software among designers of all types: Dubsado.
+Dubsado is a prevalent invoicing software among designers of all types.
 I’ve used Dubsado myself and have considered switching over, but it can be very time-consuming to set up.

 Unlike other invoicing software, you can make your invoices customized to your brand within Dubsado, which is why designers love it so much.